core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Actuator Group Control ###
 Group communication can be beneficial to control actuators that need to act in synchrony, as a cohesive collection, with strict timing (latency) requirements.
 Examples are office lighting, stage lighting, street lighting, or audio alert/Public Address systems.

-{{example-lighting-control}} and {{example-lighting-control-mld}} show examples of lighting control of a set of 6LoWPAN-connected lights.
+The following presents examples of lighting control of a set of 6LoWPAN-connected lights.

-#### Lighting Control # {#example-lighting-control}

-The protocol flow for a building automation lighting control scenario for the network considered in {{fig-topology-large-room}} is shown in {{fig-light-switch-control-msg}}.
+{{fig-light-switch-control-msg}} shows the protocol flow for a building automation lighting control scenario for the network considered in {{fig-topology-large-room}}.
 The network is assumed to be in a 6LoWPAN configuration.
 Also, it is assumed that the CoAP servers in each light are configured to suppress CoAP responses for any IP multicast CoAP requests related to lighting control.
 (See {{sec-request-response-suppress}} for more details on response suppression by a server.)

 In addition, {{fig-lights-response}} shows a protocol flow example for the case where servers do respond to a lighting control IP multicast request with (unicast) CoAP NON responses.
 There are two success responses and one 5.00 error response.
 In this particular case, the light switch does not check that all lights in the group received the IP multicast request by examining the responses.
 This is because the light switch is not configured with an exhaustive list of the IP addresses of all lights belonging to the group.
 However, based on received error responses, it could take additional action such as logging a fault or alerting the user via its LCD display.
 In case a CoAP message is delivered multiple times to a light, the subsequent CoAP messages can be filtered out as duplicates, based on the CoAP Message ID.

 Reliability of IP multicast is not guaranteed.
 Therefore, one or more lights in the group may not have received the CoAP control request due to packet loss.
 In this use case, there is no detection nor correction of such situations: the application layer expects that the IP multicast forwarding/routing will be of sufficient quality to provide on average a very high probability of packet delivery to all CoAP endpoints in an IP multicast group.
 An example protocol to accomplish this using randomized retransmission is the MPL forwarding protocol for LLNs {{RFC7731}}.